wp-plugins/contact-form-lite/readme.txt

 = Contact Form Plugin =
 **[Contact Form](https://wordpress.org/plugins/contact-form-lite/ "contact form plugin")** allows you to create best _**contact form**_ with quickly and easily drag and drop interface, you won't have to code anything and your forms will work right out of the box.

 Not only does the **Contact Form** take care of the functionality, it can very easily make your form look great too.
-For the more advanced user, you will not be disappointed with the flexibility of the styling features of Contact Form Lite.
+For the more advanced user, you will not be disappointed with the flexibility of the styling features of Contact Form Plugin.

 You can have total control of your **form** design and there are plenty layout options so you can take it as far as you like.